 Universities will not usually allow you to enrol onto a Doctorate in Clinical Psychology if at that time you are enrolled on any other degree, eg a PhD or Masters programme.
 If you have any outstanding requirements from another programme when the clinical courses start, you may be required to withdraw from that programme in order to take up a place or to continue your studies on a Doctorate in Clinical Psychology.
 Please see the information provided by individual courses for further details.

-For most courses there is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
+For the majority of courses there is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
 Attendance throughout the course is mandatory, including the induction period.
-The exception is the University of Edinburgh who consider certain masters degrees for recognition.
+The exceptions are the University of Edinburgh and the University of Glasgow, both of which consider certain masters degrees for recognition of prior learning.